edihb/edihb.github.io/_posts/2014-3-3-Hello-World.md

 ### Data
 Annotated datasets with news articles and entities to be extracted.<br>
 ### Extraction model
-Bing Search API is used for different automatically generated queries from the template.<br>
+Bing Search API is used for different automatically generated queries from the template.<br><br>
 <b>Baseline classifiers</b>
 1. <b>Basic Extractors -</b><br>
 	* Maximum Entropy